An MFRW Post – And check out the other blogs on the hop!

 Her stories may revolve around ancient tales, British, Irish, Norse, but that is because these stories, of first loves and last, of a mother’s love for her child, of a heart broken, but still beating, these are forever stories.
 These are anywhere stories.

-Through all her words and all her pages, and I have laughed and cried on each of the many, many books she has written in my library (she shares a shelf with J.K.
-Rowling, another heroine in writing and in life), I have learned.
+Through all her words and all her pages, and I have laughed and cried through each of the many, many books she has written in my library, I have learned.
 I have learned about the strength of family and the strength of self.
 I have understood that heroes might wield swords or knitting needles, I have been taught that we do not know our own power until those we love are threatened.

 Though I read my first Juliet tale on a plane from Boston to Amsterdam in the dead of winter over half a decade ago – I cried, if you were curious – I will continue to be changed, to be better, because of her words, and the messages she has shared with me.
 I hope we are all so lucky, readers and writers alike, to find a Juliet on our bookshelves.